ApoorvaaMalik/NeuroSentinel/README.md

-🛡️ NeuroSentinel
+**🛡️ NeuroSentinel:**
-Real-Time Catastrophic Forgetting Detection via Gradient Conflict Analysis
+**Real-Time Catastrophic Forgetting Detection via Gradient Conflict Analysis**

 NeuroSentinel is a continual-learning diagnostic tool that monitors neural networks during training using PyTorch backward hooks, detecting catastrophic forgetting in real time through layer-wise gradient conflict analysis — rather than waiting for post-task evaluation to reveal that a model has already forgotten.

 Overview:
-When a neural network is trained sequentially on a series of tasks (continual / lifelong learning), it tends to overwrite what it learned on earlier tasks — a phenomenon known as **catastrophic forgetting**.
+When a neural network is trained sequentially on a series of tasks (continual / lifelong learning), it tends to overwrite what it learned on earlier tasks  a phenomenon known as **catastrophic forgetting**.
 NeuroSentinel instruments the training loop with backward hooks on each layer, computes a **gradient conflict score** relative to a reference snapshot from the previous task, and raises early warnings when conflict crosses a risk threshold — *before* the model's accuracy on old tasks collapses.
 The project tests three hypotheses across four benchmark datasets to validate this approach.

-Hypotheses Tested:
+**Hypotheses Tested:**
-| H1 | Gradient conflict magnitude predicts the *severity* of forgetting
-| H2 | Forgetting risk is non-uniform across layers (deeper layers carry more risk)
-| H3 | High-risk warnings are raised *before* accuracy collapse is observed (early warning capability)
+**| H1 |** Gradient conflict magnitude predicts the *severity* of forgetting **| H2 |** Forgetting risk is non-uniform across layers (deeper layers carry more risk) **| H3 |** High-risk warnings are raised *before* accuracy collapse is observed (early warning capability)

 📊 Datasets: